travisseymour/EPICpyDocs/docs/installing_a_package_manager.md

 On Linux, <u>you do not need to install a package manager</u>.
 All Linux variants come with a standard package manager, e.g., `apt` on Debian-based distributions, `yum` on RedHat-based distributions, and `pacman` on Arch-based distributions.
-All instructions on this website assume you are installing on a Debing-based system, and thus use the `apt` pacakage manager in examples.
+All instructions on this website assume you are installing on a Debian-based system, and thus use the `apt` package manager in examples.
 However, you should be able to easily edit these calls to the appropriate versions on your version of Linux.